- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Regenerative medicine is an emerging branch of medicine with the goal of restoring organ and/or tissue function for patients with serious injuries or chronic disease.
 A growing crisis in chronic pain in our active and aging population have driven a search for new and alternative therapies beyond painkillers, steroids, and surgery.
-Something that can actually "fix" the root of the problem once and for all, not just cover it up.
+Something that can actually address the root of the problem, not just cover it up.

 There are different types of stem cells, many of which hold great promise for tomorrow, and others that are being used today including "Adult Stem Cells".
 Adult stem cells are the repair cells that our bodies use to mend wounds and heal ourselves.
 Adult stem cells have been shown to be effective for treating a wide variety of diseases, including some orthopedic and neurologic diseases.
 Adult stem cells can be safely collected in the office from various sources in the human body, such as fat, peripheral blood, and bone marrow.
 Once they are collected they can be transferred to the area of need through the simple non-invasive process of an injection.